 I suggest the addition of Epsom salts only if someone feels that their digestive system is clogged (if they have not eliminated feces the approximate length of their fingertips to their elbow each day).
 Some patients have a difficult time with the Epsom salts, as they can cause significant diarrhea.
 A rare person has a sensitivity to magnesium sulfate, which is the molecular name for Epsom salts, so you may want to try ½ tsp first, in water, an hour before taking the full 2 tsp dose if you are prone to allergies and sensitivities

 As a standalone protocol, though, after the magnesium sulfate, you drink ¼ cup of extra virgin olive oil, which causes the easy release of potentially hundreds of gallstones.

-Some of the 19 clinics I studied at, worldwide, use this olive oil protocol, and many liver-cleanse books and clinics give the patient ½ cup of olive oil, or even 1 cup.
+Some of the 19 clinics I studied at worldwide use this olive oil protocol, and many liver-cleanse books and clinics give the patient ½ cup of olive oil, or even 1 cup.

-We have found, though, in supporting thousands of people through this process, after completing the colon and liver portions of the program, that approximately 1 or 2 in every 10 people will vomit at some point, during the night, taking this much oil (1/2 cup to 1 cup).
+We have found, though, in supporting thousands of people through this process, that after completing the colon and liver portions of the program, approximately 1 or 2 in every 10 people will vomit at some point, during the night, taking this much oil (1/2 cup to 1 cup).
 2 or 3 will feel weak and lightheaded; occasionally one passes out.